 Simply because 40 years ago this title was acceptable, it does not mean it is acceptable today.

 He then said the headline was misunderstood because people on social media have prejudices towards him.
-He added that some social media users were just trying to gain popularity going against the newspaper and that no one can say he is racist because the newspaper stood against racism every time it was necessary.
+He added no one can say he is racist because the newspaper stood against racism every time it was necessary.

 For English football fans, this is akin to the Ron Atkinson defence.
-Just because you can point to a positive record in the past, does not excuse using bigoted language or racist tropes.
+Just because you can point to a positive record in the past, does not excuse using bigoted or racist language.

-While some people in Italy believe the front-page headline was merely a clumsy play on words I think it was an act of racism from an individual who has a track record of prejudice.
-Racism in Italy can only be tackled if people in leadership and influential positions are clear that it will not be tolerated.
-The newspaper should take responsibility, apologise with the players and anyone else who found it offensive and fire its editor.
+While some people in Italy believe the front-page headline was merely a clumsy play on words, I think it was an act of racism from an individual who has a track record of prejudice.
+Racism in Italy can only be tackled if people in leadership positions are clear that it will not be tolerated.
+The newspaper should take responsibility, apologise and fire its editor.